Five Techniques for Boosting Your Excel Skills

 5. Learn about keyboard shortcuts

-Keyboard shortcuts are the best way to increase the speed of your Excel workflow and improve Excel skills.
+Keyboard shortcuts are the best way to boosting your Excel skills and improve Excel skills.
 In Excel, you can use many different keyboard shortcuts, but here are some of the most useful ones:

 • Ctrl+C: Copy